ildeniz/ML-2022-003-Forecasting_Store_Sales_Through_Time_Series_Analysis/README.md

 - Considering the skewness, missing values in the `'CompetitionDistance'` column have been filled with median values.
 - Categorical features such as `'StateHoliday'`, `'StoreType'`, and `'Assortment'` have been one-hot-encoded.
 - Helpful information from the `'train.csv'` and `'store.csv'` data sets have been gathered and saved in the `'rossmann_cleaned.csv'` file.
+- Additionally engineered features:
+  - `'is_holiday'`: This feature shows if >500 stores are closed a particular day or not
+  - `'hol_next_day'` : This feature marks the following day of `'is_holiday'`

 ## EDA
 Inspected the existence of time series components, the trend, seasonality, and cyclic behaviour, through an iterative process.